 - Loop unrolling — reduces loop overhead

-Optimization levels (-O0, -O2, -O3) control how aggressively
+Optimization levels (-O0, -O2, -O3) control how aggressively these are applied.

 C++ → Assembly Example